dotted-labs/nestjs-auth-supabase/example/README.md

 ### Token Refresh for Web Applications

-For web applications using cookies, token refresh is handled automatically by the `RefreshTokenMiddleware` from the `nestjs-auth-supabase` library.
+For web applications using cookies, token refresh is handled automatically by the `RefreshTokenMiddleware` from the `nestjs-supabase-auth` library.
 When an access token expires, the middleware intercepts the request, checks for a valid refresh token, and automatically refreshes the session without requiring any explicit API call.

 ### Using the API with Mobile and Backend Applications